 - Recruitment – Our recruitment and people management systems are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse or coercion once in our employment.

-- Agency staff – We undertake the same eligibility checks to ensure legal entitlement to work in the UK as for our owned employed staff.
+- Agency staff – We receive confirmation from the recruitment agency that individuals recruited via the agency have satisfied the necessary eligibility checks to ensure legal entitlement to work in the UK.

 - Employee support – We have support services available to staff so they can speak in confidence about any harassment they have experienced inside or outside of the workplace.